carlos4STEAM/FLSUN-Kossel-Delta/Home.md

 This wiki is complementary to the [FLSun 3d Printers group on Facebook](https://goo.gl/hBH9zW).
 It is **not** an affiliate of the FLSun company in any way.
 It is run solely by hobbyists and/or nerds.
-To get in contact with FLSun representatives, click [here](http://i.imgur.com/8VpFz47.png).
+To get in contact with FLSun representatives, click [here](http://i.imgur.com/8VpFz47.png) for their contact information.

 Please do join us if you own or thinking to purchase an FLSun 3d printer.